 You want your wedding to be an incredible, unforgettable experience, but does that mean you need to spend tens of thousands of dollars on a single, 24-hour period?
 Most Americans think it does.
 The average wedding costs about $30,000.

-If that makes you blanch – if you want to strike a balance between budgeting and throwing the wedding of the year – consider getting married in the winter.
+If you want to strike a balance between budgetinG the wedding of the year – consider getting married in the winter.
 Out-of-season nuptials offer many different cost-cutting perks to keep you, your guests, and your wallet really happy.

 Common wedding venues are jam-packed from April through October, but once winter arrives, the pace of reservations slows down.
 So, many places offer winter discounts to encourage couples to hold their weddings during the slow season.